 You won't need to create every field that appears on the hardcopy of your custom form: fields such as Customer Name or Technician name can be auto-filled by AroFlo.
 Let's assume that we're trying to translate the below simple form.

 Level 1/Level 2/Level 3/Level 4

 More Maintenance Required

 The first three fields in this form can be automatically filled in by the system.
-We know who the customer is because that information can be pulled from the Task Information.
-The Service Date and Technician can also similarly be auto populated.
+We know who the customer is because that information can be pulled from the Task information.
+The Service Date and Technician can also be auto-filled.
 This means that we don't need these questions to be asked of the field Technician.

 When we display this information back to our client we can simply fill in the details as required in our print layout.
 We will discuss this later.
-This leaves really only the last four fields that need to answered.
+This leaves only the last four fields to be answered.
 Filters Checked, Level, More Maintenance Required, and Comments.

 We're going to need a row for each of these questions.
-Add these rows now.
+We'll add these rows now.

 For this form we're going to break our individual questions down into two cells.
 This allows the question and the answer to each be in its own cell.
 This will be important as it allows us to determine how our form will look on the mobile screen.

-To create a new cell we're going to need to hover over the right hand side of our row.
+To create a new cell we're going to hover over the far right-hand side of our row.
 This will bring up our cell toolbar.